XgTu/training_codes_for_PRNet_3D_Face/README.md

 # training_codes_for_PRNet
-training codes for PRNet in Tensorflow Version
+The training code for PRNet in Tensorflow Version

+Thanks for the authors of [PRNet](https://github.com/YadiraF/PRNet) for making their excellent works publicly available.